-The St Leonards Drama Department aims to provide a positive drama experience that enables all students to develop an informed understanding of themselves and the world they live in.
+The St Leonards Drama Department aims to provide a positive theatre experience that enables all students to develop an informed understanding of themselves and the world they live in.

 The most significant kind of learning which is attributed to experience in drama is the growth in the students’ understanding about human behaviour, themselves and the world they live in.
 This growth of understanding, which does involve changes in customary ways of thinking and feeling, is one of the main aims of drama teaching at St Leonards.
 Another aim is to develop an increased competence in using the drama form and satisfaction from working within it.
 Theatre skills are not necessary before a group engages in drama, but working in drama is likely to develop and enhance those skills.

 Drama is taught as part of the curriculum in Years 1-9.
 Performing Arts is available as an option at GCSE and Theatre Studies is available in Group 6 of the IB Diploma.
 The Drama Department has three members of teaching staff.
 It is supported by student monitors who are chosen, each year, by their specific skills and outstanding commitment to the department.

 The course aims to enable students to appreciate and understand theatre in a worldwide context.
 Through the study of theatre they will better understand themselves, society and the world around them.
 IB Theatre is open to anyone with a love and appreciation of theatre and the arts in general.
 Although a proportion of the course is practical in nature, this is very much an academic course.
 Research is one of the key elements, especially at Higher Level.

 Higher Level is appropriate for those with previous experience of GCSE Performing Arts/Drama and who want to further their studies.
 It is particularly relevant for those considering a degree in - or associated to - Theatre/Performance Arts.